-Columbus, Indiana is a unique community of about 40,000 people just off Interstate 65 in south central Indiana.
-Although sometimes perceived as rather isolated, it is located inside what some call the “Midwest triangle” made up of Indianapolis, Louisville and Cincinnati.
+Columbus, Indiana is a unique community of about 44,000 people just off Interstate 65 in south-central Indiana.
+Although sometimes perceived as rather isolated, it is located inside what some have called the “Midwest Triangle” made up of Indianapolis, Louisville and Cincinnati.
 Easy access to big city events with the advantages of smaller city life.
 It is also very close to the scenic beauty of Brown County and the rustic small town of Nashville, Indiana which developed many years ago as an artists colony.
 The Bloomington campus of Indiana University is close by as well.
 Many of us have found however that there is so much going in the community that we seldom have the need to travel far to experience music, art and cultural events as they are abundant here throughout the year.

 Columbus has a tradition of community involvement and philanthropy going back to it’s earliest days.
-We have had the benefit of wealthy families sharing the wealth over the years but the real secret to the success of Columbus is how different segments of the community have been able to work together to achieve things that seem remarkable for a town of our size.
-Columbus has been a pioneer in long range planning and of using public/private partnerships to take advantage of opportunities.
-That can be witnessed right now in the midst of an economic slump, you will see a major boom in downtown construction.
+We have had the benefit of wealthy families sharing their wealth over the years but the real secret to the success of Columbus is how different segments of the community have been able to work together to achieve things that seem remarkable for a town of our size.
+Columbus has been a pioneer in long-range planning and of using public/private partnerships to take advantage of opportunities.
+That can be witnessed right now as we have emerged from the midst of the recent national economic slump, we are also seeing the cumulation of a major boom in downtown construction.

 Architecture has always played a part in this community with important buildings like the 1874 county courthouse and others throughout the city from the Victorian era that have been preserved and still in use.
 The modern era in architecture began in 1942 with the completion of the First Christian Church designed by Eliel Saarinen.
 Since then there has been a ongoing emphasis on quality architecture, landscaping and design throughout the community.
 Particular emphasis has been put on creative landscaping which provides a harmony between buildings and site.
 Remarkable sensitivity to site and scale has been shown to neighboring historic structures ensuring that newer buildings fit into the existing streetscape.

 We offer year round tours of Columbus design and architecture all performed by trained volunteer guides.
-We work without scripts with each guide infusing the tour with their own unique personality and perspective.
+Each tour guide works without a script infusing the tour with their own unique personality and perspective.